bcgllc/elasticsearch-bible-kjv/README.md

 Have you ever wondered how many times a word occurs in the Bible?
 One option is picking up a heavy Strong's Concordance reference, but looking it up WILL be very time consuming.
 Not anymore...

-The purpose of this project is to be able to instantly search for any word or string in the KJV Bible using Elasticsearch engine server with Kibana dashboard browser interface.
+The purpose of this project is to be able to instantly search for any word or text string in the KJV Bible using Elasticsearch engine server with Elasticsearch-Kibana dashboard browser interface.

 The Kibana dashboard interface has been pre-configured to present upon search the results by:
 - Total Hits